Nutritional Supplements Prevent Diseases, Save Healthcare Costs

-A new report has found that taking certain dietary supplements for disease prevention will save billions of dollars of healthcare costs for treating chronic diseases in the U.S.
+A 2013 report found that taking certain dietary supplements for disease prevention will save billions of dollars of healthcare costs for treating chronic diseases in the U.S.

 The new research, published by Frost & Sullivan and written by Christopher Shanahan and Robert Lorimer, focused upon only the following diseases:

 - Diabetes-related to heart disease

 - Diseases of the eyes related to aging